JacpFX/JacpFX/_includes/main-documentation.md

 <br/>
 ### The postHandle method ###

 The postHandle method will be executed after the configuration in the "handleInitialLayout" method was done.
-Depending on the configured toolbars and menus you can add global toolbar/menue entries to you application here.
+Depending on the configured toolbars and menus you can add global toolbar/menue entries to your application here.
 The FXComponentLayout interface defines following methods:

 - layout.getRegisteredToolBar(ToolbarPosition.NORTH) : returns the (NORTH, SOUTH, EAST, WEST) toolbar